jochenvdv/snakepack/README.md

 # Snakepack

 Snakepack is a code bundler and minifier for Python.
+Read the [documentation](docs/index.md).

 ## Getting started